Prof. Gabriella Sciolla

-Parallel to 8.02: Physics II, but more advanced mathematically.
-Some knowledge of vector calculus assumed.
-Maxwell's equations, in both differential and integral form.
-Electrostatic and magnetic vector potential.
-Properties of dielectrics and magnetic materials.
+Course 8.022 is one of several second-term freshman physics courses offered at MIT.
+It is geared towards students who are looking for a thorough and challenging introduction to electricity and magnetism.
+Topics covered include: Electric and magnetic field and potential; introduction to special relativity; Maxwell's equations, in both differential and integral form; and properties of dielectrics and magnetic materials.
 In addition to the theoretical subject matter, several experiments in electricity and magnetism are performed by the students in the laboratory.

 OCW Scholar courses are designed for self-paced study with no registration required.
 They are substantially more complete than typical OCW courses, blending new online content with material used in MIT classes.